 - A minimum overall and prerequisite GPA of 3.0 on a 4.0 scale.

 - If the last 60 credit hours GPA is higher than the cumulative GPA, the last 60 Hours GPA will be weighted more heavily.
-If a course was repeated, program uses the highest grade earned in GPA calculations.
+If a prerequisite course was repeated, program uses the highest grade earned in prerequisite GPA calculations.

 - Completion of the Graduate Record Exam (GRE).
 Submitted GRE scores will be used only for program development purposes; they will not be used for making admissions decisions.

 - Use Institution Code 2121 for the University of Arkansas for Medical Sciences PTCAS.

 - Completion of a minimum of 60 observation hours (paid or voluntary) in a variety of physical therapy settings with at least 20 hours in each of two separate settings such as outpatient, acute care, rehab/sub-acute rehab, extended care facility, nursing home, home health, wellness/prevention/fitness, industrial/occupational health, and school/preschool.
 Observation hours to be documented in PTCAS and verified by a physical therapist – electronically or by written signature.

 - Note, for those starting observation hours for a future admission cycle, the PTCAS observation verification form can be found here.